-AUT 290 Advanced Chassis Systems (Theory)
+AUT 290 Advanced Chassis Systems

-1 Credit (1 Lecture 0 Lab 0 Shop) 1 hr/wk (1 hr Lecture) 15 wks This course will involve a comprehensive study of electronic and computerized brake, traction, suspension, steering, and alignment system of modern vehicles.
+1 Credit (1 Lecture 0 Lab 0 Shop 1 Hr/Wk (1 Hr.
+Lecture) 15 wks This course will involve a comprehensive study of electronic and computerized brake, traction, suspension, steering, and alignment system of modern vehicles.
 A guide to practical experiences in analyzing problems and replacement of faulty sensors and associated components will provide students with theory and procedures necessary to diagnose faults.

-AUT 291 Advanced Chassis Systems (Laboratory)
+AUT 291 Advanced Chassis Systems

-3 Credit (0 Lecture 0 Lab 3 Shop) 9 hrs/wk (9 hrs Shop) 15 wks This course will involve a comprehensive study of electronic and computerized brake, traction, suspension, steering, and alignment systems of modern vehicles.
+3 Credits (0 Lecture 0 Lab 3 Shop) 9 Hrs/Wk (9 Hrs.
+Shop) 15 wks This course will involve a comprehensive study of electronic and computerized brake, traction, suspension, steering, and alignment systems of modern vehicles.
 The study of computer integrations with practical experiences in analyzing problems and replacement of faulty sensors and associated components will provide students with practical applications to classroom lectures.
 Successful completion of the technical elective, AUT 190 Field Experience, can satisfy the requirements for this course.

-AUT 296 Independent Study (variable credit)
+AUT 296 Independent Study Variable Credit

 This provision allows for a performance contract between student and Department instructor(s) to reach mutually agreed upon goals.
 Credit earned and grade dependent upon quality and efficiency of performance.
 (Credit hours are variable at a formula of 45 hours of student effort equaling 1 credit hour.)
-Pre-requisite: Department Chair apprvl
+Pre-requisite: Department Chair approval.